kanjieater/ComicEater/README.md

 # Maintain Collection
 ## Description
-This is meant to be run as a service and will rerun based on `scanCron` in seconds.
 It convert archives from the `seriesFolders`'s `queueFolders` to CBZ's.
 Then converts them to series and updates their metadata.
 ### Option
 `--configFile`